seonghuilee/seonghuilee.github.io/menu/research.md

 #### || Political interest and political knowlege

-* Decomposing Political Knowledge (with Akitaka Matsuo). *Invited to revise and resubmit.*
+* Decomposing Political Knowledge (with Akitaka Matsuo).

 * Sources of Confidence in Political Knowledge and Judgment: An experimental study on the role of information accessibility and relevance. [[<i class="fa fa-link" aria-hidden="true"></i> Draft]](../files/EPSA2017Lee.pdf)